mbonat/rubyonrailstutor/lesson4.md

 ### STRATEGIC LEARNING GOALS
 1. Understand what it means to instantiate an object that inherits from an active record object.
-1. Understand how CREATE, READ, UPDATE, DESTROY [ CRUD ] a data model.
+1. Understand how CREATE, READ, UPDATE, DESTROY [ CRUD ] an instance of a data model.

 ### TACTICAL LEARNING GOALS
 1. CREATE a data model